cliff-bohm/cliff-bohm.github.io/README.md

 The world is initalized with numberOfInputs and valueRange. brains have (numberOfInputs + 1) inputs and (numberOfInputs) outputs. the extra input is the "program bit"

 On the first update and then every 10th update after that, the program bit is set to 1 and the other numberOfInputs inputs are random values in valueRange.
 On the remaining updates, the program bit is off and the remainder of the inputs are 80% of the time the inital value for that input, and 20% of the time a new random number.
-Agents outputs corrilate with the inputs, (one input for each output).
+Agents have one output for each inputs.
 Agents recive score for correclty indicating if the input matches the inital (output 1) or does not match (output 0).

 Correctly guessing when the values match provides 1/2 the fitness of correcly guessing that the values do not match.
 Scores are normalized to 1. countCorrectTrue and countCorrectFalse report the rate at which the agent correctly reports that correct